neo4pm/supporting_materials/papers/Transforming Event Knowledge Graph to Object-Centric Event Logs/README.md

 We also provided the results of transformation datasets publicly available.
 You can find the link for downloading datasets [here](./datasets/README.md).

-result of transforming the BPI Challenge 2014 event log from Event Graph format to Object-Centric Event Log (OCEL) format.

 ## Step 5.
 Evaluation